Hyundai reveals Canadian Ioniq 6 pricing starts at $54,999

 - Over-the-Air update capability

-While the Ioniq 6’s aesthetic is undeniably unique, it’s hard not to be disappointed that Hyundai ditched the more blocky aesthetic of the Ioniq 5 for a Tesla-like rounded look (in this sense, the design me a lot of the Kia EV 6).
-That said, the inside of the car seems to have a lot in common with the Ioniq 5, including its expansive 12.3-inch screen, recognizable wheel and sizable centre console.
+While the Ioniq 6’s aesthetic is unique, it’s difficult not to be disappointed that Hyundai ditched the more blocky aesthetic of the Ioniq 5 for a Tesla-like rounded look (in this sense, the design reminds me of the Kia EV 6).
+That said, the inside of the car seems to have a lot in common with the Ioniq 5, including its 12.3-inch screen, recognizable wheel and sizable centre console.

 MobileSyrup will have more on the Ioniq 6 in the coming weeks.